lapeyrade/WumpusWorld/README.md

     6. The `GameController` also calls `PrologInterface.RunQuery()` at the end of the turn to process any globally accumulated Prolog queries or assertions.

 ### C# Ontology Classes Explained
-Located in `Assets/Scripts/Ontology/`, these C# classes define the conceptual building blocks for game elements and AI logic primarily for the **C#-based AI systems** (`AIBasic`, `AIBehaviourTree`, `AIFiniteStateMachine`) and for representing these concepts within the general C# game logic.
+Located in `Assets/Scripts/Ontology/`, these C# classes define the conceptual building blocks for game elements and AI logic primarily for the **C#-based AI systems** (`AIBasic`, `AIBehaviorTree`, `AIFiniteStateMachine`) and for representing these concepts within the general C# game logic.
 *   **[`Action.cs`](Assets/Scripts/Ontology/Action.cs)**: Base class for all actions an agent can perform (e.g., `Move`, `Attack`, `PickUp`).
 Includes a `Utility` property used by `AIBasic`.
 *   **[`Cell.cs`](Assets/Scripts/Ontology/Cell.cs)**: Represents a cell in the game grid and its properties (e.g., `isVisited`, `hasPit`).
 *   **[`Element.cs`](Assets/Scripts/Ontology/Element.cs)**: Base class for game objects like Wumpus, Pit, Gold.